ESTAL is an Erasmus plus project, Key Action - Learning Mobility of Individuals; Action Type

 Project Target Groups

-• People with disabilities from the NEETs category who require social adumting, motivation for learning and professional orientation (18-35 y.old)
+• People with disabilities from the NEETs category who require social adulting, motivation for learning and professional orientation (18-35 years old)

-• Young people with disabilities who need SMM skills to promote their personal brand / professional growth / career building (18-35 y.old)
+• Young people with disabilities who need SMM skills to promote their personal brand / professional growth/career building (18-35 years old)

-• Young people with disabilities who want to work in the field of SMM (18-35 y.old)
+• Young people with disabilities who want to work in the field of SMM (18-35 years old)

-- Young expert in SMM and Young social educators and social workers unemployed or employed who are interested to be a tutor/researcher in this
+- Young experts in SMM and Young social educators and social workers unemployed or employed who are interested in being tutors/researchers in this project.

 • Work (SMM skills for employability of young people with disabilities)